syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 ### Adding Custom Appointments
 You can also map custom appointments data to our scheduler.

-Here steps to render `MeetingScheduler` using `SfSchedule` control with respective custom data properties created in a class Meeting.
+Here steps to render `MeetingScheduler` using scheduler control with respective custom data properties created in a class Meeting.

 * Creating custom class for appointments
 * Creating view model
 * Mapping custom class
-* Setting data source for SfSchedule
+* Setting data source for scheduler control.

 #### Creating custom class for appointments
 You can create a custom class `Meeting` with mandatory fields “From”, “To” and “EventName”.